Mizzou-CBMI/COSMOS2/README.rst

 **COSMOS** is a Python library for workflow management that allows formal description of pipelines and partitioning of jobs.
 In addition, it includes a user-interface for tracking the progress of jobs, abstraction of the queuing system and fine-grained control over the workflow.
 Workflows can be created on traditional computing clusters as well as cloud-based services.
-It is developed jointly by the `Laboratory for Personalized Medicine <http://lpm.hms.harvard.edu>`_ at Harvard Medical School and the `Wall Lab <http://wall-lab.stanford.edu/>`_ at Stanford University.
+It is developed jointly by the `Laboratory for Personalized Medicine <http://lpm.hms.harvard.edu>`_ at Harvard Medical School, the `Wall Lab <http://wall-lab.stanford.edu/>`_ at Stanford University, and `Invitae <http://invitae.com>`_

 It is available for academic and research purpose under the terms described in `LICENSE.md <https://github.com/LPM-HMS/Cosmos2/blob/master/LICENSE.md>`_.

-For more information and the full documentation please visit: http://cosmos.hms.harvard.edu
+For more information and the full documentation please visit http://cosmos.hms.harvard.edu.

 -------
 Building Docs